js-pujari/cra-ts-all/README.md

 If you are looking for CRA template with **js, react-router, redux** then click here [cra-template-js-all](https://www.npmjs.com/package/cra-template-js-all).

+If you are looking for any js usefull **utility functions**, you can find here.[js-util-methods](https://www.npmjs.com/package/js-util-methods).

 ## Installation

 `npx create-react-app project-name --template ts-all`